bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: Development Tools
         text: >
-          Above built a no code data management platform that abstracted away traditional databases and logic layers.
+          Above built a no code data management platform that abstracted away traditional databases and logic layers so product managers could build working prototype software in about a day.

           Acquired confidentially in 2021